Mason Verger: Film

 In the 2001 film, Hannibal, Mason is portrayed by Gary Oldman.
-The film's characterization of Mason Verger follows close to the novel, except for two key aspects: it omits the character of Margot Verger, and changes the manner of Mason's death.
-Mason dies at the hands of his physician, Cordell Doemling (Željko Ivanek), who at Lecter's suggestion pushes his hated boss into the pig pen in which Lecter was intended to die.
-Cordell shuts the power control to the wheelchair off disengaging the joystick control and releasing the brake.
-Cordell turns and leaves as Mason slowly rolls over the edge of the platform into the pen below.
-Mason is then devoured by the pack of wild boars he had bred for killing Lecter.
-Mason is also not completely bedridden; he does not require a ventilator to breathe, and as he is able to move his right hand, he is partially ambulatory through the use of a motorized wheelchair.
+The film's characterization of Mason Verger follows close to the novel, except for three key aspects: the character of Margot Verger is omitted; Mason is not completely bedridden, does not require a ventilator to breathe, and as he is able to move his right hand, he is partially ambulatory through the use of a motorized wheelchair; and the manner of Mason's death is changed: instead of Margot, Mason dies at the hands of his physician, Cordell Doemling (Željko Ivanek), who at Lecter's suggestion pushes his hated boss into the pig pen in which Lecter was intended to die, where he is devoured by the pack of wild boars he had bred for killing Lecter.

 TV series

 Mason Verger appears in the NBC television series Hannibal as the main antagonist for the second half of the second season and the first half of the third season.
 He is portrayed by Michael Pitt in the show's second season, and by Joe Anderson in the third.
 Series creator Bryan Fuller called this version of the character "The Joker to Hannibal's Batman".